2025 F4 Indian Championship

-The 2025 F4 Indian Championship is the third season of the F4 Indian Championship.
-It is a motor racing championship for open wheel, formula racing cars regulated according to FIA Formula 4 regulations.
-The season commenced on 15 August at Kari Motor Speedway and concludes at Mumbai Street Circuit in December.
+The 2025 F4 Indian Championship was the third season of the F4 Indian Championship.
+It was a motor racing championship for open wheel, formula racing cars regulated according to FIA Formula 4 regulations.
+The season commenced on 15 August at Kari Motor Speedway and finished at Madras International Circuit on 14 December.

 Drivers

-All cars are run by Racing Promotions Private Limited.
+All cars were run by Racing Promotions Private Limited.